 This section of the form is relatively straightforward.
 It requires both parents of the child to sign their consent on the form.
 This is just to ensure that the parents are aware and happy with the application.

 If the child is making an application of their own behalf, they must also sign and consent their name on the form.

 In this final section of the form, you will be asked to make a declaration which states that, to the best of the knowledge, you are aware that all information on the form is correct and honest.

-This section should be signed and the boxes filled out so that the Home Office know who has completed the form and made the declaration.
+This section should be signed and the boxes filled out so that the Home Office knows who has completed the form and made the declaration.

 The child registration for British Citizenship fees are as follows:

 Yes, you can apply for British Citizenship online.
-This process allows you to use an online form, which asks questions which are relevent to you based on your answers to the questions you are asked.
-Using this form is simpler in some ways, at it will automatically skip irrelevent questions.
+This process allows you to use an online form, which asks questions that are relevant to you based on your answers to the questions you are asked.
+Using this form is simpler in some ways, it will automatically skip irrelevant questions.